Independent Editorial Research · Updated April 2026

 Evaluation

-• NetSuite: Strong end‑to‑end ERP with inventory, distribution, and multi‑entity consolidation; commonly recommended for mid‑market distributors.
+• NetSuite: Strong end-to-end ERP with inventory, distribution, and multi-entity consolidation.

-• Acumatica: Attractive value; multi‑entity intercompany features highlighted specifically for distribution and intercompany flows.
+• Acumatica: Attractive value; multi-entity intercompany features highlighted specifically for distribution.

-• Dynamics 365: Viable for Microsoft‑centric distribution groups; strong supply‑chain modules.
+• Dynamics 365: Viable for Microsoft-centric distribution groups.

-• Sage Intacct: Weaker on operational ERP for product‑based businesses unless supplemented by external systems.
+• Sage Intacct: Weaker on operational ERP for product-based businesses without external systems.

 Scenario 3: 18-entity PE-backed services roll-up